josebarrios23/project-student-dashboard-reboot/README.md

 1. A Header should show the title of Student Dashboard in an `h1` tag.

 1. An `About` link should be on the application.
-This will lead you to a view that displays each team member's name, Github, and a fun fact
+This link will lead the user to a view that displays, at minumum, each team member's name, Github, and a fun fact

 #### Part 2: Index